 - The one thing we always recommend to clients that have concerns about water in their basement is to add drain tile and a sump pump.
 It is a more costly option but is a sort of "insurance policy" to protect the finished space.

-Having removed the concerns about moisture, you will be able to sleep well knowing you won't have to worry about water damage ruining your newly finished space!
+Having removed the concerns about moisture, you will be able to sleep well knowing you won't have to worry about water damage ruining your newly finished basement oasis!

 Have questions about remodeling a basement or do you have experience dealing with waterproofing your own basement?
 Share it with us below!